gfantonib/push_swap_battery_tester/README.md

 This indicates how many times ./push_swap {...} is going to be executed for each set.\
 The average time and movements will be calculated:\
 **10**

+### If you want to use the ecxacly the same inputs and compare the results between the chosen repositories, use the battery_2.